-3. Calais Drive (A Street to Denali Street) - Industrial/Commercial Collector
+7. Calais Drive (A Street to Denali Street) - Industrial/Commercial Collector

 Calais Drive has a turn lane at both signalized intersection approaches that are not shown in the typical cross section below.
 This segment of roadway has the second highest traffic volumes in the main project corridor.
-There are five driveways (3 on the north and 2 on the south) in the eastern half of the project.
+There are five driveways (3 on the north and 2 on the south) in the eastern half of this segment.
 The major traffic generator along Calais Drive is Walmart Supercenter.
 Traffic and pedestrian volumes are expected to increase with the 2018 opening of a 154 room hotel on the south side of the corridor east of Midtown Place.
 Calais Drive has a 65-foot right-of-way on the western half of the segment.
 Right-of-way is reduced to 60-feet on the eastern half.
 Travel lanes have been increased to 12-feet in width along this segment to better accommodate freight traffic to and from Walmart.

-Alternative 1: Alternative 1 is similar to Alternative 1 for W. 32nd Avenue except that the travel lane width is increased to 12 feet.
-Bike lanes are 6-feet wide and separated from the travel lane by 2-foot wide buffers.
+Alternative 1: This alternative has 12-foot wide travel lane, 6-foot wide bike lanes separated from the travel lane by 2-foot wide buffers.
 An 8-foot wide pathway and 5-foot wide sidewalk are attached behind a buffer with varying width.
-The total width of this cross section varies between 55 feet (no buffers) and 69 feet (7-foot wide buffers on both sides) and will require ROW acquisition in some locations
+The total width of this cross section varies between 55 feet (no buffers) and 69 feet (7-foot wide buffers on both sides) and will require ROW acquisition in some locations.

-Figure 14 - Calais Drive (A St. to Denali St.) - Alt 1
+Figure 26 - Calais Drive (A St. to Denali St.) - Alt.
+1

-Alternative 2: Alternative 2 is similar to Alternative 1 but reduces the overall width of the cross section to between 51 and 63 feet depending on the width of the buffer behind curb.
+Alternative 2: This alternative is similar to Alternative 1 but reduces the overall width of the cross section to between 51 and 63 feet depending on the width of the buffer behind curb.
 This width reduction is accomplished by eliminating the buffer between the bike lane and travel lane, reducing the bike lane width to 5 feet, and reducing the maximum buffer width to 6 feet.
 ROW acquisition is required in some locations.

-Figure 15 - Calais Drive (A St. to Denali St.)- Alt 2
+Figure 27 - Calais Drive (A St. to Denali St.)- Alt.
+2

-Alternative 3: This alternative includes separated bike lanes similar to Alternative 3 for W. 32nd Avenue between A Street and C Street.
-A 3.5 foot wide shoulder would be provided along this segment where turn lanes are not provided.
-Separated bike lanes are provided behind the curb and adjacent to 5-foot wide sidewalks.
+Alternative 3: This alternative includes protected bike lanes and a 3.5-foot wide shoulder where turn lanes are not provided.
+Protected bike lanes are provided behind the curb and adjacent to 5-foot wide sidewalks.
 The total width of this cross section is 57 feet (without turn lanes) and will fit within the existing ROW.